KingFelix/emerald/index.md

 # Dataset

+The dataset is available too everyone and free to use.

 # Processing of the Data
+The data has some miising value we had to discard.

 # Handle of the Data
+The data is small enough to process it on our personnal laptops.

 # Display information
+We used folium library to display the location of the entites

 [//]:#(---------- END OF WHAT IS VISIBLE ----------------)
 <!-- Posts -->